RetroCro/TurtleWoW-Mods/README.md

 This is an issue beyond the scope of this guide.
 Post all relevant info in the discord support channel before you try installing any mods mentioned above.

-# Troubleshooting / FAQ {#troubleshooting--faq}
+# Troubleshooting / FAQ

-## When I try using SuperWoW, my game gets an Application Error or Critical Error, or DLL entry point error: {#when-i-try-using-superwow-my-game-gets-an-application-error-or-critical-error-or-dll-entry-point-error}
+## When I try using SuperWoW, my game gets an Application Error or Critical Error, or DLL entry point error:
 <details>
 <summary>Check your DEP Settings</summary>